oscabape10/raceDay/README.md

 # raceDay
-A program that allocated runners, depending the time of registration and Age.
+A program that allocated runners to time slot for races, this depending on time of registration and Age.
+Also automatically produce their race numbers.